puppetlabs-toy-chest/trapperkeeper-ruby/README.md

     lein trampoline run --bootstrap-config ./test/clojure/examples/rack/bootstrap.cfg \
                         --config ./test/clojure/examples/rack/config.ini

-The `rack-webserver-service` could be useful in production and could be brought up to production quality without too much effort.
+The `rack-wrapper-service` could be useful in production and could be brought up to production quality without too much effort.

 ### Using a ruby library to provide a trapperkeeper service